Do Go On - 396 - Rosemary Brown: A Musical Seance

 Who knows?

-Maybe she's like, I just want a break.
+Maybe she's like, I just want to break.

 I'm just going to enjoy heaven for a bit.